katiebvogel/meteor-leaderboard/README.md

 5. Create Meteor.methods outside of isClient and outside of isServer conditionals

 6. More security for data inserts:    meteor add check

+11/18/16

+Added 3 files for Evereve sandboxing
+*note*  for images to be rendered in meteor, store them in a folder called "public"